xeolabs/xeometry-guide/outlining.md

 # Outlining

-You can emphasize objects in your viewer by displaying outlines around them.
+You can emphasize objects in your viewer by showing outlines around them.

+> This is currently implemented using the stencil buffer technique, in which a halo is rendered by drawing a glowing copy of the mesh in the background, expanded along its vertex normals.
+This doesn't work so well for non-smooth vertex normals though, so will be replaced by a post-processing technique at some point.

 ### Example